 - Determine the average ceiling height in your home.

-- Multiply the square footage by the average ceiling height in your home in feet.
+- Multiply the square footage by the average ceiling height in your home.

 - Divide the number you get by two to arrive at two air changes per minute.